Enemmy: Plot

 Enemmy follows daredevil CID officers tracking an underworld don.

-Six undercover cops officers Eklavya Karmarkar, Naeem Shaikh, Madhav Sinha and Eric Collaco and Pakya Seth and Yugandhar Vishnoi get the assignment to stop a gang war over a missing sum of money.
-They manage to put the underworld don Mukhtar Memon behind the bars, but that doesn't solve the problem.
-Later, a senior CBI Officer Yugandhar Vishnoi, starts investigating the case.
+Six undercover cops, officers Eklavya Karmarkar, Naeem Shaikh, Madhav Sinha, and Eric Collaco, and Pakya Seth and Yugandhar Vishnoi get the assignment to stop a gang war over a missing sum of money.
+They manage to put the underworld don Mukhtar Memon behind bars, but that doesn't solve the problem.
+Later, a senior CBI officer, Yugandhar Vishnoi, starts investigating the case.